luo-yu/CS405G_Project/README.md

 A product recommendation system that utilizes the customer’s browsing and purchasing history to recommend relevant items during the browsing process.

-Due Oct 24th
-1. Please convert the software requirement into database requirement.
-2. Please draw the corresponding ER diagram.
-3. Please outline the database schema design (table names and uses, field names, data types) with sound design principle applied.

-Due Dec 1st
-     Project presentation

-Due Dec 1st

-Submit the code and the executables and a printed report in the following format for each group:
-1. Finalized database design
-a.
-Detailed ER diagram.
-b.
-Detailed database schema design.
-c.
-Explanation of functional dependencies and the highest degree of form.
-2. Description of programs (data structures, algorithms, and filenames)
-a.
-Program flow
-b.
-Data structures
-c.
-Algorithms if there is any
-3. Program functions:
-a.
-Sample input and output screens for each function
-4. Testing
-a.
-Explain what you have tested to make sure your software works correctly.
-b.
-Describe your project experience.